The way employers attempt to recruit their best workers is always changing, but the traditional job posting isn’t going anywhere.

 Write directly to the job seeker

 Candidates don’t want to be seen a cog in a machine.
-It’s valuable to bring it to a personal level when you can.
+It’s valuable to bring it to a personal level whenever you can.

 Ask yourself: If I was a prospective employee looking for work, what words would I search up?